Luchasaurus: The Patriarchy (2023–2025)

+Jurassic Express reunion (2025–present)

+On the August 20, 2025 episode of Dynamite, Killswitch returned and was revealed as the replacement partner for Kip Sabian against Adam Copeland and Christian Cage at Forbidden Door, filling in for the injured Nick Wayne.
+On August 24 at Forbidden Door, Killswitch and Sabian were defeated by Copeland and Cage.
+On September 17 at September to Remember, Killswitch teased a face turn after walking out on Sabian during their match against JetSpeed.
+On September 20 at All Out, Killswitch cemented his face turn after saving Jack Perry from The Young Bucks, reuniting Jurassic Express and reverting back to his Luchasaurus name.
+On October 12 at WrestleDream, Jurassic Express defeated The Young Bucks.

 In other media

 In the summer of 2015, Matelson appeared as a contestant in the 17th season of Big Brother.
 He was evicted during the twelfth week and placed fifth.
+He returned during the 19th season for the "BB Comics" competition with other former contestants, including Dan Gheesling and fellow wrestler Jessie Godderz.

 Filmography

 Personal life

 Before beginning studies at California State University, Northridge, Matelson had been entirely homeschooled.
-He earned two history degrees at CSUN—a B.A. in 2008 and a M.A. in 2010, with his master's concentration and thesis in medieval literature.
+He earned two history degrees at CSUN — a B.A. in 2008 and a M.A. in 2010, with his master's concentration and thesis in medieval literature.

 While in the Big Brother house, Matelson began a relationship with Liz Nolan.
 The two continued to date for five months before breaking up in February 2016.

 Bill DeMott scandal

-In late February and March 2015, several former NXT trainees previously working within the WWE developmental system alleged misconduct by head trainer Bill DeMott, with Devlin and Brandon Traven publicizing complaints which they claimed they had submitted to WWE management about DeMott back in March 2013, when they were still employed with WWE.
+In late February and March 2015, several former NXT trainees previously working within the WWE developmental system alleged misconduct by head trainer Bill DeMott, with Matelson and Brandon Traven publicizing complaints which they claimed they had submitted to WWE management about DeMott back in March 2013, when they were still employed with WWE.
 Meanwhile, other ex-trainees like Briley Pierce and Derrick Bateman also made allegations in 2015, while previous allegations made in 2013 by Chad Baxter and Chase Donovan were also noted.
 They accused DeMott of making trainees perform dangerous drills, physically assaulting and bullying trainees, using homophobic and racial slurs amongst other derogatory terms, and condoning sexual harassment.
 WWE released statements regarding some of the claims that came to light in 2013 and 2015, saying that investigations were done and no wrongdoing was found.
 On March 6, 2015, DeMott denied the allegations, but resigned from WWE "to avoid any embarrassment or damage" to the company.